Progenitor of the recoiling super-massive black hole RBH-1 identified using HST/JWST imaging

-\textbf{\textit{\textit{Gravitational-wave recoil interpretation: }}}RBH-1 can originate through two mechanisms.
+\textbf{\textit{\textit{Gravitational-wave recoil interpretation: }}} RBH-1 can be explained through two main mechanisms.
 One possibility is a gravitational-wave (GW) recoil~\cite{Bonnor1961,BreuerHehl1962,1973ApJ183657B} produced when two SMBHs, originally hosted in the progenitor galaxies of GX, merged after overcoming the final-parsec barrier.
-This is possible as most galaxies are expected to undergo at least one major merger during their lifetime~\cite{2021MNRAS5013215O}.
+Most galaxies are expected to undergo at least one major merger during their lifetime~\cite{2021MNRAS5013215O}.
 Alternatively, a three-body interaction with a second SMBH could eject one object at high velocity.
-However, the low stellar velocity dispersion of GX ($\sim 60~\mathrm{km\,s^{-1}}$) makes such three-body encounters unlikely, and no evidence has been found for a second runaway SMBH that could be expected in this scenario~\cite{vanDokkum:2025bah}.
-In contrast, numerical-relativity (NR) simulations show that GW recoil velocities can reach up to more than $\sim 5000~\mathrm{km\,s^{-1}}$~\cite{Campanelli:2007cga,Bruegmann:2007bri, Campanelli:2007ew, Choi:2007eu, Dain:2008ck,Gonzalez:2006md,Gonzalez:2007hi,Healy:2008js,Healy:2022jbh}, easily exceeding the measured motion of the compact source.
-Furthermore, the parameters inferred for GW merger events GW200129 and GW191109 in the LIGO--Virgo--KAGRA data indicate that they produced remnant black holes with recoil velocities of $\sim 1500~\mathrm{km\,s^{-1}}$ and $\sim 500~\mathrm{km\,s^{-1}}$, respectively, indicating that high recoil velocities are produced in nature (albeit in a different mass-regime, see Refs.~\cite{Varma:2022pld,Islam:2023zzj}).
-Thus, a GW recoil resulting from an SMBH merger in the progenitor system provides the most natural origin for RBH-1.
+However, the low stellar velocity dispersion of GX ($\sim 60~\mathrm{km,s^{-1}}$) makes such encounters unlikely, and no evidence has been found for the second runaway SMBH expected in this scenario~\cite{vanDokkum:2025bah}.
+Numerical-relativity (NR) simulations, by contrast, show that GW recoil velocities can exceed $\sim 5000~\mathrm{km,s^{-1}}$~\cite{Campanelli:2007cga,Bruegmann:2007bri,Campanelli:2007ew,Choi:2007eu,Dain:2008ck,Gonzalez:2006md,Gonzalez:2007hi,Healy:2008js,Healy:2022jbh}, easily exceeding the measured motion of the compact source.
+The parameters inferred for GW merger events GW200129 and GW191109 in the LIGO--Virgo--KAGRA data also indicate recoil velocities of $\sim 1500~\mathrm{km,s^{-1}}$ and $\sim 500~\mathrm{km,s^{-1}}$, respectively, showing that large recoils occur in nature, albeit in a different mass regime~\cite{Varma:2022pld,Islam:2023zzj}.
+Thus, a GW recoil from an SMBH merger provides the most natural explanation for RBH-1.